TonyOx369/Cuboid-Rotation-Estimation-from-Depth-Images/README.md

 This project estimates the rotation of a 3D cuboidal box by analyzing a series of depth images provided in a ROS 2 bag file.
 The implemented algorithm calculates the orientation and visible area of the box's largest face in each frame and then determines the overall axis of rotation.

-This solution was developed for the Perception Task by 10xConstruction.

 ---

 ## 📋 Table of Contents